quantstamp/qsp-protocol-audit-contract/README.md

 * `node` is the auditor node that processed your request.
 * `auditResult` is the result of the the audit.

+Alternatively, you can poll the QSP Audit contract to learn about the request status as follows:

+`const isFinished = await quantstamp_audit.isAuditFinished(requestId);`

+where:

+* `requestId` is the Id of your request.
+* `isFinished` is a boolean variable with value `true` when the audit is finished, and `false` otherwise.

 Once the report is ready, you can obtain it as follows:

 `const report  = await quantstamp_report_data.getReport(requestId);`

-where
+where:
 * `report` is the audit report submitted by an audit node.
+The report format is currently documented in the [qsp-protocol-node](https://github.com/quantstamp/qsp-protocol-node) repository.
+Specifically, see the file [`report_processing.py`](https://github.com/quantstamp/qsp-protocol-node/blob/develop/qsp_protocol_node/audit/report_processing.py);

+### Refunds

+In cases where your request is eligible for a refund, you can request it as follows:

+`const isOk  = await quantstamp_audit.refund(requestId);`

+where:

+* `requestId` is the Id of your request.
+* `isOk` is a boolean status of your refund. `true` indicates that it was processes correctly, `false` otherwise.

 ## Run locally
 ### Requirements